bradp/vv/README.md

 You can also add `"auto_update_disable": false` to this file to disable auto-update functionality.

+## `vv` Hooks

+`vv` has support for extensibility within the 'hooks' system present.
+This allows for quite a lot of extensiblity and injection into the `vv` process.
+This system allows you to add your own code to run within almost any point with `vv`.

+To get started with hooks, run any `vv` command with `--show-hooks` at the end.
+For example, `vv list --show-hooks` will run `vv list` as normal, but will also show all the hooks available.

+To create the folder that your hook code should live in, simply make a 'vv' folder inside of your VVV folder.

+To add code to run for a hook, make a file within your vv folder inside of VV named the hook that you want to add to.
+This file can be any command line runnable language, and will be executed inline.

+For example, saving this file as the name of any hook will output 'Hello' when that hook gets called.

+`
+    #! /usr/bin/php
+    echo 'Hello'
+`

+Another example would be running npm install inside of wp-content for all new sites.
+Make a file named post_site_creation_finished - this file gets 4 variables passed in, the hook name, the site name, the site domain, and the name of the site folder
+`
+    #!/bin/bash
+    cd www/$4/htdocs/wp-content
+    npm install
+`

 ## Questions?

 Ping me on Twitter at [@bradparbs](http://twitter.com/bradparbs).